markusmoenig/Eldiron/docs/docs/source_projects/source_files.md

 ## Characters and items

-A character has a quoted ID, display fields, TOML-compatible data, and an optional Eldrin script:
+A character has a quoted ID, display fields, TOML-compatible data:

 ```text
 Character "player" {